 7. Refine/revise vision to reach the desired outcome

-If the process felt familiar it is due to narration has been of concern since the Greeks, who cared for an understanding about how our thoughts “worked”, which has had a great influence on the Western culture and where the who, what, where, why and how questions are used to understand causal, spatial and temporal links between elements in a context.
+If the process felt familiar it is due to narration has been of concern since the Greeks, who cared for an understanding about how our thoughts “worked,” which has had a significant influence on the Western culture and where the who, what, where, when, why and how questions are used to understand causal, spatial and temporal links between elements in a context.

 Don’t show, involve (series in three parts)